For the 2026 school year, there is 1 community college serving 425 students in Murray, Utah.

 There is 1 community colleges serving 425 students in Murray, UT.

-What is community college diversity score in Murray, UT?
+What is the community college diversity score in Murray, UT?

 Community colleges in Salt Lake County, UT have a diversity score of 0.66, which is lower than the national average of 0.74 (compared to national diversity statistics).

-How diverse are community college in Murray, UT?
+How diverse are community colleges in Murray, UT?

 Community colleges in Murray, UT have approximately 47% minority enrollment, with the majority being Hispanic.